Residential Treatment and Day Treatment for Adults with Schizophrenia or Psychosis

 Effective Medication Therapy for Schizophrenia and Psychosis

-Our first priority is to identify an appropriate medication strategy to reduce the symptoms of psychosis, to control the hallucinations and delusions.
+Our first priority is to identify an appropriate medication strategy to reduce the symptoms of psychosis, to control the hallucinations and/or delusions.
 Untreated psychosis negatively affects the brain and can lead to cognitive decline and loss of IQ.
 Medication is critical in preventing these losses in cognition.

 But medication is only the first step.
 We then work to help clients manage their illness and develop skills they need to feel safe and healthy in the world.